GalakVince/dermoscopic_symmetry/README.md

 patchesDataSet and the `*Scores.csv` files are given in the `code/datasetCreators` repository.
 Note that the `ShapeAndTextureScores.csv` file had been handly created merging `ShapesScores.csv` and `TextureScores.csv`.

+**Note :** To use the `datasetCreators` functions, a `symtab.xlsx` file must be construct and add to the same repository level as the `*.pkl` files are (package's top level).
+This file is an excel file containing two columns : the first contains all the "Image Name" column of the `PH2_dataset.xlsx` file (available once the PH² Dataset has been downloaded) and the second one contains all the "Asymmetry" column of the `PH2_dataset.xlsx` file.

 ## License

 [MIT](https://choosealicense.com/licenses/mit/)